What is Grad Night?

 Will we get to sit with our friends at the dinner and on the bus?

-Absolutely!
-Seating and transportation cards will be included in your Grad Night invitation which will be mailed to you in early 2026.
 We will do our best to ensure that you are seated with at least one of your friends, both at the dinner and on the bus.

 What if my senior wants to attend but we can't afford the ticket?